gazebosim/sdf_tutorials/spec_model_kinematics/tutorial.md

      alt="urdf coordinate frames"
      height="500"/>

-In the following two examples, a revolute joint is used to demonstrate the use of the `<pose>` tag.
-In these examples, the joint pose is set so that at a joint position of 0, the two links are orthogonal to each other.
-In the first example, the joint position is set to `0 0 -0.1`.
-Since the pose is specified relative to the child link (link2), the position of the joint in the world frame is `0.1 0 0`.
+In the following two examples, a revolute joint is used to further demonstrate the use of the `<pose>` tag with concrete examples.
+In these examples, the joint pose is set so that at the initial configuration, the displacement vectors from the joint to each link are orthogonal to each other.
+In the first example, the `xyz` component of the joint pose is set to `0 0 -0.1`.
+Since the pose is specified
+relative to the child link (link2), the position of the joint in the world frame is `0.1 0 0`.